ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 There's not a single precise benchmark, but it seems that typical SaaS Costs of Goods Sold (COGS) fall somewhere between 10 and 30 percent of revenue.

 Know your spend and keep an eye on cost growth.
 It's very easy to accidentally leave a couple of machines running in AWS and add $10,000 to your annual cloud hosting bills.
-Most cloud platforms have built-in budgeting features, so There'sno excuse to not use them.
+Most cloud platforms have built-in budgeting features, so There's no excuse to not use them.
 If you're using infrastructure as code, it's easy to set up a module that, for every new cloud system deployed, will automatically apply a cloud budget at the same time that will monitor and alert on cost for that particular system.

 It's typical for SaaS costs to grow over time, be it because your infrastructure is growing, or because you discover a new SaaS vendor that can save your team time.
 I recommend not using cost as a reason to avoid adopting a typical SaaS tool (with a cost range in the hundreds per month).
 Instead, I'd advise factoring regular growth into your SaaS cost forecasts.